PILOT URBAN GARDEN SCHOOL & COMMUNITY PROGRAM

 Under the direction of Co-Founder, Nicole Landers and Garden Director, Ben Hirschfeld along with the leadership at Edwin Markham Middle School and Principal Alex Kim, the "Watts Healing Tech Garden" and orchard has become a safe, tactile learning environment for students to develop a passion for healthy living while providing access to fresh nutrient dense foods.

-CHG in partnership with the Los Angeles Clean Tech Incubator (LACI) are creating the first of its kind clean-tech incubator urban garden by utilizing technology that will not only conserve water and energy but also allow us to reduce waste into energy.
+CHG in partnership with the Los Angeles Clean Tech Incubator (LACI) are creating the first of its kind clean-tech incubator urban school and community garden by utilizing technology that will not only conserve water and energy but also allow us to reduce waste into energy.

 These applications will be shared with the students and the community to expand the possibility of near future green jobs and vocational training opportunities.

 LACI supports our mission as we work towards growing and strengthening green, inclusive communities like Watts.
 Ultimately showcasing how we grow food more water and energy efficient with a greater return of investment.

 CHG and TenderGreens hosted College Track for a Planting Day in honor of Earth Day.

 Feastly hosts for CHG and the Watts Healing Tech Garden a fundraiser in Venice with partners; Kite Hill, Sky Source Water made from Air, 3R Garden Design, Venice Beach Wines, Pledgeling, Kind Traveler, Venice Ale House and Feastly's top chefs cooking up vegan fare.